Chart Color Schemes

 Lenah Valley - Mount Stuart features high concentrations of group households, with a higher-than-average median household size

-Family households are the majority, accounting for 67.8% of all households.
-They include couples with children at 31.0%, couples without children at 26.8%, and single parent families at 9.0%.
-Non-family households make up the remaining 32.2%, with lone person households at 27.8% and group households comprising 4.3% of the total.
-The median household size is 2.5 people, which is larger than the Greater Hobart average of 2.4.
+Family households account for 67.8% of all households, including 31.0% couples with children, 26.8% couples without children, and 9.0% single parent families.
+Non-family households make up the remaining 32.2%, with lone person households at 27.8% and group households comprising 4.3%.
+The median household size is 2.5 people, larger than the Greater Hobart average of 2.4.

 Frequently Asked Questions - Households